{

 Wood Selection – Oak

-We put a lot of time into choosing superior wood for our products, giving us our Craftsman Style lighting design.
+We put a lot of time into choosing superior wood for our products, giving us our Craftsman Style Lighting design.

 Wood Selection - Cherry Wood